 Furthermore, transition metals form coloured compounds and their compounds are very good catalysts.
 E.g Iron (used in Haber process) and Nickel (used in the manufacture of margarine).

 With this, O Level Chemistry Periodic table notes have been delivered.
-If you want some changes, you only need to drop a comment.
+If you want further guidance regarding the topic, do leave a comment.

 Thank You very much for staying with me in the end.
 This topic is very important from MCQ’s point of view.
 So, remember to practice some past papers so that your revision becomes even more effective.